 Credit card billing cycles must be as close to the same length as possible from one month to the next.
 But they can vary by up to four days to take into account things like weekends, holidays, and months that are different lengths.

 Check your statement to find out the exact length of each billing cycle.
-The first page of the statement usually shows language such as opening and closing date.
+The first page of the statement usually shows such information as opening and closing date.
 All of the transactions on the statement fall within that date range.

 Can I Change My Billing Cycle?